NinjaMonkeyGames/sandbox/DEVELOPER.md

 2. description: describes the function of the form.
   a.
 Set description to 'File a bug report'.

-3. title: a default title that will be pre-populated in the issue submission form.
+3. title: default title that will be pre-populated in the issue submission form.
   a.
 Set default title text to '[Bug]:'.

 4. labels: identify the type categories the issue belongs.